 - For those applicants who have an undergraduate or higher qualification gained from; New Zealand, Australia, Canada, the Republic of Ireland, South Africa, the United Kingdom or the United States of America. - For those who have studied in NZ for a minimum of two years at secondary school and gained either a) eight, level 2 NCEA University Entrance literacy credits (4 credits in reading and 4 credits in writing) gained prior to 2014 or b) ten, level 2 NCEA University Entrance Literacy credits (5 credits in reading and 5 credits in writing). - For long-term residents (10+ years) in New Zealand, or another English speaking country, who are able to demonstrate English language competency appropriate to the desired level of study.
-Competency must be documented..
+Competency must be documented.

-It is a condition of enrolment in the DipCS (Christian Leadership) and BMin that students complete a Police Vetting Service Request and Consent form as part of their application, or for those including an Internship course in another programme, before course enrolment can be approved.
-International applicants must provide a police clearance certificate from their country of citizenship AND for any country in which they have lived for more than a 12 month period in the last 10 years.
-This police clearance should be less than 6 months old and be presented at the time of application.
+It is a condition of enrolment in the DipCS (Christian Leadership) that students complete a Police Vetting Service Request and Consent form as part of their application, or for those including an Internship course in another programme, before course enrolment can be approved.
+International applicants must provide a police clearance certificate from their country of citizenship AND for any country in which they have lived for more than a 12 month period in the last

-BACHELOR OF MINISTRIES (BMin)
+BACHELOR OF THEOLOGY (BTh)